Equinoxtic/Funkin-Laser/README.md

 This engine uses Psych Engine 0.4.2, meaning you can compile it with an older version of Haxe, like 4.1.5 and so on.

+Sadly, this engine only supports x64-based machines (I think) so...
+Sad day for all of 32-based machine users :(

 ***PS: Read COMPILING.md for instructions on how to build the engine.***

 Happy Modding! <3